-- 5.11.1 We understand when it is appropriate to make a referral to the Channel programme.
-Channel is a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism. - 5.11.2 We use the curriculum to ensure that children understand how people with extreme views share these with others to radicalise others, especially using the internet. - 5.11.3 We are committed to ensuring that our children are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
-Teaching the academy's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.
+- 5.4.1.
+When it is appropriate the DSL will make a referral to the Channel programme. - 5.4.2.
+We use the curriculum to ensure that children understand how people with extreme views share these with others to radicalise others, especially using the internet. - 5.4.3.
+We are committed to ensuring that our children are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
+Teaching the academy's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just, and civil society.

-5.12 Child on Child Abuse
+5.5.
+Child on child abuse

-- 5.12.1 All staff should be aware that children can abuse other children at any age and that it can happen both inside and outside of school and online. - 5.12.2 All staff must know the indicators and signs of child-on-child abuse, know how to identify it and respond to reports of it.
-This includes sexual violence and sexual harassment. - 5.12.3 All staff must be aware that even if there are no reports it does not mean child on child abuse is not happening.
-It may be the case that it is just not being reported. - 5.12.4 Staff must be vigilant and if they have any concerns they should speak to the DSL or deputy. - 5.12.5 We will minimise the risk of all types of child-on-child abuse by promoting equality and diversity through family breakfast, family lunch, PSHE, support groups for SEN and LGBT groups. - 5.12.6 All staff must challenge inappropriate behaviours between children including, but not limited to: - Bullying (including cyberbullying, prejudiced based and discriminatory bullying, inappropriate touching). - Abuse in intimate personal relationships between peers. - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element which facilitates threatens and/or encourages physical abuse). - Sexual violence, such as rape, assault by penetration and sexual assault which may also include an online element. - Sexual harassment such as sexual comments, remarks, jokes and online harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery). - Up skirting taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm. - Initiation/hazing type violence and rituals. - 5.12.7 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+- 5.5.1.
+All staff should be aware that children can abuse other children at any age and that it can happen both inside and outside of school and online. - 5.5.2.
+All staff must know the indicators and signs of child-on-child abuse, know how to identify it and respond to reports of it.
+This includes sexual violence and sexual harassment. - 5.5.3.
+All staff must be aware that even if there are no reports it does not mean child on child abuse is not happening.
+It may be the case that it is just not being reported. - 5.5.4.
+Staff must be vigilant and if they have any concerns they should speak to the DSL or deputy. - 5.5.5.
+We will minimise the risk of all types of child-on-child abuse by having this as part of our Personal Development curriculum (PSHE) within lessons for years 7-11, within our form time and assemblies in order to reduce the additional risk to children with SEN or a disability or identifying or identified by peers as LGBTQ+.

+- 5.5.6.
+All staff must challenge inappropriate behaviours between children including, but not limited to: - Bullying (including online bullying, prejudiced based and discriminatory bullying, inappropriate touching). - Abuse in intimate personal relationships between peers. - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element which facilitates threatens and/or encourages physical abuse). - Sexual violence, such as rape, assault by penetration and sexual assault which may also include an online element. - Sexual harassment such as sexual comments, remarks, jokes, and online harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - Consensual and non-consensual sharing of nudes and semi nude's images and or videos (also known as sexting or youth produced sexual imagery). - Up skirting taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress, or alarm. - Initiation/hazing type violence and rituals. - 5.5.7.
+All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.